Sitecore vs WordPress

 - Web framework: Microsoft ASP.NET

 - Programming language: C#

 - Web framework: WordPress

 - Database server: MySQL

-- A customer experience platform (CXP) that that integrates with other applications, websites & business systems
+- A customer experience platform (CXP) that has seamless two-way integration with other applications, websites, & business systems

 - Use of website as a lead generation or brand awareness tool

 - Website personalization, marketing automation, & dynamic content

 - Requires plugins to expand capabilities